University College London (UCL) – Indian Institute of Science (IISc) Joint Call for Collaborative Projects and Exchange Activities

 7. Submission of Proposals

-• Proposals are to be prepared and submitted jointly, and please ensure that all project costs are provided for the Panel’s consideration.
+2. Please ensure that all project costs are provided for the Panel’s consideration.

 Link UCL IISc Project Proposal Application Form